-It’s been almost TWO YEARS since I did this post about how to make your own His & Hers Homemade Body Wash.
-It was a very popular post at the time so when my daughter proposed doing an update with a homemade body wash formula SHE recently came up with I thought it was a GREAT idea!
+It’s been almost two years since I did a post about how to make your own Homemade Body Wash with a bar of soap.
+It was a very popular post at the time so when my daughter proposed doing an update with a homemade body wash formula she recently came up with I thought it was a great idea!
 I think you’ll agree.
 Take it away Britta……

 A couple of days ago, I went to my local health food store to pick up a bottle of my favorite body wash.
 It’s a big bottle, but it also has a big price tag.
 I must take after my mother, because upon returning home from the store I found myself wondering if I could make something similar.

 I took a look at the ingredients list on the bottle: